Huangying-Zhan/marker-detection/README.md

 ### Part 6.
 Marker detection: application with ROS

 In this part, we will see how to use a trained model for marker detection in application.
 Basically, you can treat it as a package which equiped with a trained model.
-If you provide a RGB image, the package is able to return the position of the marker in the image if there exists.
+If you provide a RGB image, the package is able to return the position of the marker in the image if there exists, and also the confidence of the detected marker.

 Suppose you have installed ROS and trained a model for marker detection.
 Put the model at `$FRCN/output/marker/train/ros/`.